petermsiegel/F-string-APL/README.md

 1.  **⍹** is a synonym for **\`⍵**.
 It is Unicode character `⎕UCS 9081`.
 Either expression is valid only in **Code** fields and outside **Quoted strings**.
 2.  **\`⍵** or **⍹** uses an "_omega index counter_" (**OIC**) which we'll represent as **Ω**, common across all **Code** fields, which is initially set to zero, `Ω←0`. (Ω is just used for explication; don't actually use this symbol)
-3. All omega shortcut expressions in the *f-string* are evaluated left to right and are ⎕IO-independent.
+3. All **Omega** shortcut expressions in the *f-string* are evaluated left to right and are ⎕IO-independent.
 4.  **\`⍵𝑑𝑑** or **⍹𝑑𝑑** sets the _OIC_ to 𝑑𝑑, `Ω←𝑑𝑑`, and returns the expression `(⍵⊃⍨Ω+⎕IO)`.
 Here **𝑑𝑑** must be a _non-negative integer_ with at least 1 digit.
 5. Bare **\`⍵** or **⍹** (*i.e.* with no digits appended) increments the _OIC_, `Ω+←1`, _before_ using it as the index in the expression `(⍵⊃⍨Ω+⎕IO)`.
 6. The _f-string_ itself (the 0-th element of **⍵**) is always accessed as `` `⍵0 `` or `⍹0`.
 The omega with _implicit index_ always increments its index _before_ use, *i.e.*  starting by default with `` `⍵1 `` or `⍹1`.